Table of Contents

 Having a large bottle of your choice may do the trick.
 Make sure you have it in your workspace.
 This will remind you to drink water from time to time.
 Several apps are also available for free to remind you to drink water.
 Make use of electronic devices to get yourself on track.

-How much water is enough water?
-How much water should I drink in a day?
+How much water is enough water? how much water should i drink a day?

-So, you may wonder how much water should I drink a day?
-Good question.
+So, you may wonder how much water should i drink a day?
 Let’s get you straight to your answer.

 Perspiration, breath, bowel movements, and urine are essential sources of water loss.
 But your body needs to function correctly.
 To do so, one must have water-rich foods and beverages for replenishment.

 The amount of fluid a particular and temperature and climate may need varies.
 The U.S. National Academies of Sciences, Engineering, and Medicine put forward an amount of water intake.
 A man may drink up to 3.7 liters or 15.5 cups of water on an average day.
 On the other hand, women may drink up to 2.7 liters or 11.5 cups of water per day.

 The water intake here covers fluids from beverages and other foods.
 20% of fluid intake comes from the food we eat.
 Hence the rest of it needs to be through water intake.
 Make sure you eat food high in water content.
 This will help you to compensate for the water lost.
 So by now you are having a fair idea on how much water should i drink a day.

 Drinking water, keeping in mind the appropriate need of it.